adamdubsky/github-setup/fib/README.md

 # Fibonacci Library

-A sample library to calculate Fibonacci number.
+A sample library to calculate Fibonacci numbers.

 Run `make doc` to generate the documentation.